716 Playlist – Ian Watson

 I listened to his own productions as well as his work with Andrew Webster for the W / W project and I loved it : experimental quiet music, subtile and not boring.
 He also does very nice mixes uploaded on his mixcloud.

 So here is his Playlist.
 I’m sure you’ll enjoy it.
-The 10 tracks are in the mixcloud post and there is a bonus track down the page, only on soundcloud.
+There is a bonus track down the page.

 I was introduced to the BBC Radiophonic workshop as a teenager by a friend who had a home studio with a reel to reel.
 It wasn’t until years later that I really paid any attention, apart from a couple of sound effects records I had collected from charity shops.
 In recent years 1/4” tape and reel to reel players have become something I love to work with.
 Recently they have become part of my artwork as well as recording.
 I’ve been running loops off them and mounting small scale sculptures and radio cameras on top of the reels,broadcasting these to large projections that play within the same space as the audio.